Abstract

 Motivation

-This proposal introduces a concept of token standard upgrading procedure driven by a specialized smart-contract which can convert tokens of one standard to another at any time as well as create an alternative version of any existing token of the older standard.
+This proposal introduces a concept of a token standard upgrading procedure driven by a specialized smart-contract which can convert tokens of one standard to another at any time.

 Currently some tokens are available on different chains in different standards, for example most exchanges support ERC-20 USDT, TRX USDT, BEP-20 USDT and all this tokens are in fact the same USDT token.
-This proposal is intended to introduce a concept where there can be a ERC-20 USDT and ERC-223 USDT available on Ethereum mainnet at the same time and both can co-exist.
+This proposal is intended to introduce a concept where there can be a ERC-20 USDT and ERC-223 USDT available on Ethereum mainnet at the same time and these would be freely interchangeable.

 The address of the deployed Token Converter must be described here as to solve the trust issues for the token developers and help them figure out a proper way of interacting with the Converter.